nathancarter/weblurch/doc/plan.md

 Necessary next steps:

- * Add the tag property "allowedChildren" listing those tags that may show up inside this one.
-It should map tag names to intervals [min,max] indicating the permitted number of occurrences.
-To indicate exactly n, use [n,n].
-To indicate n or more use [n,9999999999].
  * Use the "allowedChildren" data to create a submenu of the context/tag menu that lets you change a tag of one type to an entirely different type.
 Types that aren't permitted at that point are grayed out